 6. Research is the Key

 Research is the key.
-Read about existing stylists in the industry, the interviews, e-books, experiences of other stylists, watch of day in my life stylist videos on Youtube, etc. Before you get into the fashion industry, make sure you know what you are getting into.
+Read about existing stylists in the industry, the interviews, e-books, and experiences of other stylists, watch of day in my life stylist videos on Youtube, etc. Before you get into the fashion industry, make sure you know what you are getting into.

 What are the Skills Required as Fashion Stylist?